Naoghuman/Incubator/Lib-Tile/README.md

 <br />
 ##### Lib-Tile-Core<a name="LiTiCo" />

 The library `Lib-Tile-Core` provides the main functionalities to load a [Tile] as a [Background] or an [Image] with a concrete implementation from an [AbstractTileLoader].

+TODO add screenshot from the package

 For more informations and examples plz see the [ReadMe from Lib-Tile-Core].